ShengqiWu2004/Inertial-Sensor-Data-Prediction/README.md

 ### Categorization
 The code for categorization is in the folder `./Categorization`.
 The best performance model is in `./models/hybrid_model.py` Please note that for running this code, you need to have the data within the folder.

+### Data Collection

+The code used for data collection is in ./datasetCollection